TeiaLabs/tauth/wiki/index.md

 If an attribute `org-id` is present in the ID Token payload, tauth will attempt to map it to a pre-registered client.

-### middleware
+### middleware v1

-Its middleware adds an attribute called `creator` to the request object:
+Its middleware adds an attribute called `creator` to the request object.
+This object is intended to be recorded along any resources the user creates with his requests.

 ```python
 class Creator(BaseModel):